The convergence rate of the equilibrium measure for the hybrid LQG Mean Field Game: Introduction

-where $\hat X_{1, t}^{(N)}$ is the generic player's equilibrium path, while $Z_{t}$ is a distribution copy of the MFG equilibrium path in the probability space of the $N$-player game, and $d$ is the dimension of the state space.
-This in turn implies that the convergence rate of the equilibrium measures with respect to 1-Wasserstein distance $\mathbb W_1$ is $1/(d+8)$.

 In this paper, we study the convergence rate of equilibrium measures of $N$-player differential game in the context of Linear-Quadratic (LQ) structure with a common noise to its limiting MFG system.
-Different from the works mentioned above, the common noise in this paper is a continuous-time Markov chain (CTMC) instead of Brownian motion.
-Our main contribution is that the convergence rate of equilibrium measures can become $1/2$ with respect to 2-Wasserstein distance $\mathbb W_2$ in our framework, see Theorem \ref{t:main02} for its precise statement.
+Different from the works mentioned above, the common noise in this paper is a continuous-time Markov chain (CTMC) instead of Brownian motion, which often models the real-world control problems associated with hybrid systems.
+Markov chains are widely used to model systems that exhibit randomness and transition between different states.
+In various real-world scenarios, especially in economics (see \cite{TYL16}), finance (see \cite{ZY03}), biology (see \cite{ZY09}), and engineering (see \cite{ZYB97}), the dynamics of systems can be effectively represented as discrete states with probabilistic transitions between them.
+By using CTMC, the applications aim to model less frequently changing common noises, such as government policies implemented by two different regimes.

 LQ control problems have been widely recognized in the stochastic control theory due to their broad applications.
 More importantly, LQ structure leads to solvability in a closed form, namely the Ricatti system, and this usually sheds light on many fundamental properties of the control theory.
 For this reason, LQ structure has also been studied in MFGs with or without common noises for its importance.
-The related literature include major and minor LQG Mean Field Games system (\cite{Hua10, NSH12, HWW14, FJC20}); social optimal in LQG Mean Field Games (\cite{HCM12, FHQ19}); the LQG Mean Field Games with different model settings (\cite{Bar12, HH13, BPF13, HLW15}); and LQG Graphon Mean Field Games (\cite{GCH20}).
+The related literature include major and minor LQG Mean Field Games system (\cite{Hua10, NSH12, FJC20}); social optimal in LQG Mean Field Games (\cite{HCM12, FHQ19}); the LQG Mean Field Games with different model settings (\cite{Bar12, HH13, BPF13, HLW15}); and LQG Graphon Mean Field Games (\cite{GCH20}).
 Recently, LQ Mean Field Games with a Brownian motion as the common noise have also been studied in (\cite{ahuja2015mean, tchuendom2018}) with restrictions of the dependence of measure on its mean alone.
-Another similar setting to our paper is the recent work \cite{NNY20}, which studies a Mean Field Control problem.
-Yet, none of the aforementioned papers, except \cite{CDLL19}, include a discussion of the convergence rate of the equilibrium measures.
+Moreover, some literature considers various topics of Mean Field control and game problems with Markov chain common noise, see \cite{LXZ22, NNY20, NYH20}.

+A fundamental question in this regard is the convergence rate of $N$-player game to the desired MFG system.
+A well-known result is about the convergence rate of value functions of the generic player, which can be shown $O(N^{-1})$, see for instance \cite{Car10, CDLL19, carmona2018, HY21}.
+In particular, \cite{HY21} establishes the convergence rate of value functions in the sense of